clustervision/trinityX/doc/hintsntips_luna.rst

 - The ``partscript`` runs before the installation.
 The newly created root partition must be mounted in ``/sysroot``, and anything else mounted under that.

 - The ``postscript`` does the post-installation setup, including installing the boot loader and setting up ``/etc/fstab``.
 If you need to mount network filesystems that are not part of the default node image, this may be the place to do it.
-(The Trinity X standard NFS mounts are configured during image creation -- check ``etc/fstab`` in your image directory.)
+(The TrinityX standard NFS mounts are configured during image creation -- check ``etc/fstab`` in your image directory.)

 - The bind mounts and unmounts in the ``postscript`` are required by the GRUB2 installer, to detect the hardware and partition table.
 Keep those in.